Mass-Independent Scheme to Test the Quantumness of a Massive Object

 {\it Acknowledgements:--} We acknowledge fruitful discussions with Jonathan Halliwell and Clement Mawby.
-DD acknowledges the Royal Society (United Kingdom) for the support through the Newton International Fellowship (NIF$\backslash$R$1\backslash212007$).
-DH acknowledges support from NASI Senior Scientist Fellowship and QuEST-DST Project Q-98 of the Government of India.
-HU would like to acknowledge support EPSRC through grants EP/W007444/1, EP/V035975/1 and EP/V000624/1, the Leverhulme Trust (RPG-2022-57), the EU Horizon 2020 FET-Open project TeQ (766900), and the EU EIC Pathfinder project QuCoM (10032223).
-SB would like to acknowledge EPSRC grants (EP/N031105/1 and EP/S000267/1) and grant ST/W006227/1.
-SB and HU would like to acknowledge EPSRC grant EP/X009467/1.
+DD acknowledges the Royal Society (United Kingdom) for the support through the Newton International Fellowship (No. NIF$\backslash$R$1\backslash212007$).
+DH acknowledges support from NASI Senior Scientist Fellowship and QuEST-DST Project No. Q-98 of the Government of India.
+HU would like to acknowledge support EPSRC through Grants No. EP/W007444/1, No. EP/V035975/1 and No. EP/V000624/1, the Leverhulme Trust (No. RPG-2022-57), the EU Horizon 2020 FET-Open project TeQ (No. 766900), and the EU EIC Pathfinder project QuCoM (No. 10032223).
+SB would like to acknowledge EPSRC Grant No. EP/N031105/1 and No. EP/S000267/1, and STFC Grant No. ST/W006227/1.
+SB and HU would like to acknowledge EPSRC Grant No. EP/X009467/1.

 \onecolumngrid